Retro-Devils/Mugen-Pi-4/README.md

 # Mugen-Pi-4

-- UPDATED January 28, 2022
+- UPDATED February 3, 2022

-# Updated Installer  to V3
+# Updating Installer soon to NEW AND IMPORVED VERSION

-- Thanks to working with Supreme team we have made a one line installer .

-- V3 is 90% Supremes work.
+- The new version will be all The Devils

-# V3 is a MAJOR UPDATE .
+# V3 still works ....

-  - No more scripts(.sh) it directly launches exes from retropie.

-           NOTE :Retropie will still see and launch .sh

-  - Qjoypad auto loads layout with same name as exe.

-# To install and setup you will need .
+# To install v3 and setup you will need .

 - Internet connection.